-*(Please ensure you contact the Academic Manager to discuss the Health Sciences Division’s requirements prior to developing your proposals, and view the Academic Administration Information for Staff.)
+Specialist, Academic Committees and Services (Health Sciences)* *(Please ensure you contact the Specialist, Academic Committees and Services to discuss the Health Sciences Division’s requirements prior to developing your proposals, and view the Academic Administration Information for Staff.)

-- Form 1S and Form 1 Important Notes for applicants (Word)
+- Form 1S and Form 1 Important Notes for applicants (PDF)

-- Important Notes for Completing Forms (in particular Form 3 / Section B of Form 1) (Word)
+- Important Notes for Completing Forms (in particular Form 3 / Section B of Form 1) (PDF)

 - Special Topics Workflow Diagram (PDF)

-- Process for Approval of Papers being offered in Summer School (Word)
+- Process for Approval of Papers being offered in Summer School (PDF)

-- Form 9 Notes for re-instating suspended papers (Word)
+- Form 9 Notes for re-instating suspended papers (DOCX)

 - Teaching and Learning Plan/the University of Otago Graduate Profile, and Graduate Profiles for University of Otago Postgraduate Research degrees

 - Guidelines for the Introduction of Coursework (180 point) Masters' Degrees